cardano-foundation/CIPs/CIP-1694/README.md

 - An action that fails to be ratified before its deadline is said to have **expired**.
 - An action that has been ratified is said to be **enacted** once it has been activated on the network.

+PV so, each time a transaction is applied, the list of "ratified" actions may be updated with new actions that have just as the result of this transaction gathered sufficient votes in its favour?
+And also, every transaction now requires adding up the lovelace delegated to each DRep as part of checking if an action is "ratified"?

 | Action                                                        | Description                                                                                                              |
 |:--------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------|